QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Introduction

 \section{Introduction}

-The decays of charmonia into light hadrons have received a great deal of attention in the past few decades both experimentally and theoretically, since they provide us with invaluable information on quantum chromodynamics (QCD) strong interactions between quarks and gluons.
-In the QCD picture, the decays of charmonia into light hadrons are expected to proceed predominantly via $c\bar{c}$ annihilation with an intermediate state containing only gluons, so they are ideal for the study of light hadron production mechanisms and the involved dynamical information can be extracted.
-In recent years, several groups have revisited the radiative decays $J/\psi \rightarrow\gamma\eta^{(\prime)}$~\cite{Ma:2002ww,Yang:2004wy,Li:2005ug,Gao:2006,Li:2007dq,He:2019mpy} as well as $h_{c} \rightarrow\gamma\eta^{(\prime)}$~\cite{Fan:2019sap} in the framework of perturbative QCD (pQCD), since these decay processes are related to the issue of $\eta-\eta^{\prime}$ mixing from which the mixing angle $\phi$ and the decay constants $f_{q(s)}$ can be extracted~\cite{Yang:2004wy,He:2019mpy,Fan:2019sap}.
-Furthermore, these investigations show that the pQCD approach is still useful for our understanding of the charmonium physics.
+The decays of charmonia into light hadrons have received a great deal of attention in the past few decades both experimentally and theoretically, since they provide us with invaluable information on the strong interactions between quarks and gluons.
+In the quantum chromodynamics (QCD) picture, these decays are expected to proceed predominantly via $c\bar{c}$ annihilation with an intermediate state containing only gluons~\cite{Lepage:1980fj,Brodsky:1981kj,Chernyak:1983ej,Voloshin:2007dx}, so they are ideal for the study of light hadron production mechanisms, and the involved dynamical information can be extracted.
+In recent years, several groups have revisited the radiative decays $J/\psi \rightarrow\gamma\eta^{(\prime)}$~\cite{Ma:2002ww,Yang:2004wy,Li:2005ug,Gao:2006,Li:2007dq,He:2019mpy} as well as $h_{c} \rightarrow\gamma\eta^{(\prime)}$~\cite{Zhu:2016udl,Fan:2019sap,He:2020kin} in the framework of perturbative QCD.
+On the one hand, these processes are closely related to the issue of $\eta-\eta^{\prime}$ mixing, which could shed light on the $U(1)_{A}$ anomaly and the $SU(3)_{F}$ breaking.
+On the other hand, these processes provide a relatively clean environment to study the gluonic content of $\eta^{(\prime)}$, since there is no complication of interactions between the final light hadrons.
+Furthermore, these investigations show that the perturbative QCD predictions are reliable in the charmonium physics.